Summary

 LAMBDA structure

-The SCAN function uses the LAMBDA function to apply the formula logic needed.
+SCAN uses the LAMBDA function to apply the required calculation.
+The LAMBDA is applied to each value, and the result from SCAN is an array of results with the same dimensions as the original array.
 The structure of the LAMBDA used inside of SCAN looks like this:

 LAMBDA(a,v,calculation)

-Note: SCAN returns an array of intermediate results.
-See the MAP function to process each element in an array individually and return an array of non-intermediate results.
+Note: SCAN returns the value of the accumulator when each element in the array is processed.
+The result is an array of "intermediate" values.
+To process each element in an array individually and return an array of non-intermediate results, see the MAP function

 Examples